myronaruj/NYC_Motor_Vehicle_Collision_Analysis-/README.md

 **Insights**

-Majority of accidents occurred when number of occupant was one.
+-Majority of accidents occurred when number of occupant was one.

-Highest number of accidents with the greatest number of affected occupants happened in sedan and station wagon.
+-Highest number of accidents with the greatest number of affected occupants happened in sedan and station wagon.

-Pedestrian/bicyclist confusion was the most contributing factor.
+-Pedestrian/bicyclist confusion was the most contributing factor.

-Total fatality trend seems to be decreasing from Jan 2016 to Jan 2020.
+-Total fatality trend seems to be decreasing from Jan 2016 to Jan 2020.